-B1 Institutional Enrollment - Men and Women
+B1.
+Institutional Enrollment - Men and Women

-Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.
+Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2024.

-- Note: Report students formerly designated as "first professional" in the graduate cells. - · For information on reporting study abroad students please see: This Document at NCES.GOV - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - In cases where gender information is not provided, please distribute across the two-binary categories.
+- ✓ Note: Report students formerly designated as "first professional" in the graduate cells. - ✓ For information on reporting study abroad students please see: https://nces.ed.gov/ipeds/pdf/ Reporting_Study_Abroad_Students.pdf - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ In cases where gender information is not provided, please distribute across the two-binary categories. - ✓ Dual Enrollment: If your institution enrolls high school students in college courses for credit either within a dual enrollment program or outside of a dual enrollment program, you may report the unduplicated count as part of the full-or part-time "All other undergraduates" section.